Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 • Peroxides (inorganic), when mixed with combustible materials, barium, sodium, and potassium, form explosives that ignite easily.

 • Phosphorus (P), both red and white, forms explosive mixtures with oxidizing agents.
-White (also called yellow) P should be stored under water, in glass, because it is pyrophoric.
-The reaction of P with aqueous hydroxides gives phosphine (PH3), a highly toxic gas that can also ignite spontaneously in air or explode.
+White (also called yellow) P should be stored under water in a glass container because it is pyrophoric.
+The reaction of P with aqueous hydroxides gives phosphine (PH3), a highly toxic gas that can ignite spontaneously in air or explode.

 • Phosphorus Trichloride (PCl3) reacts with water to form phosphorous acid, which decomposes on heating to form phosphine, which may ignite spontaneously in air or explode.
 Take care when opening containers of PCl3, and do not heat samples that were exposed to moisture without adequate shielding to protect you.

 • Picric Acid [(NO2)3C6H2OH], also known as 2,4,6-trinitrophenol, can form explosive compounds with many combustible materials.
 Do not store in metal containers, as this can cause the formation of highly explosive metal picrate salts.
-Picric acid in saturated aqueous solution is relatively stable, but becomes less stable with age; in solutions of 10% to 40% water, it is considered a flammable solid.
+Picric acid in saturated aqueous solution is relatively stable but becomes less stable with age or evaporation.
+In solutions of 10% to 40% water, it is considered a flammable solid.
 If picric acid dries to less than 10% water (Figure 11.3), it is a high explosive (DOT Class 1, Division 1.1), and must not be touched or disturbed except by trained high-hazard removal specialists.
+Contact EHS (919-962-5507) immediately if you discover an older container of picric acid.

-• Potassium (K) is in general more reactive than sodium, and ignites quickly on exposure to humid air; therefore, handle it under the surface of a hydrocarbon solvent such as mineral oil or kerosene (see Sodium).
+• Potassium (K) is in general more reactive than sodium and ignites quickly on exposure to humid air; therefore, handle it under the surface of a hydrocarbon solvent such as mineral oil or kerosene or under an inert atmosphere (see Sodium).
 Potassium may also form peroxides even while stored under oil.
+See Chapter 4 for more information about the storage and precautions to take with potassium.

 • Propargyl Bromide (C3H3Br), also known as 3-bromopropyne, is an unstable water-insoluble compound that is usually stored in a solvent such as toluene.
 Do not allow propargyl bromide to dry out, do not store it in an area near heat sources, and do not expose it to mild mechanical shocks.